jeromerg/filoc/README.md

 ### Import

-In most scenario, you only need to import the `filoc(...)` factory function:
+In most scenarios, you only need to import the `filoc(...)` factory function:
 ```python
 from filoc import filoc
 ```